Benefits For Injured Housekeepers And Cleaners

 If you work a minimum of 52 hours in 90 days and earn at least $100, you qualify for workers’ compensation insurance.
 Occasional or part-time workers might be covered by your employer’s homeowner’s insurance.

 Workers’ compensation insurance can protect employers against lawsuits.
 If your employer does not have insurance, a lawsuit might be necessary.
 Our experienced workers’ compensation attorneys can help you manage the details.

 You have 30 days from the date you found out about the injury to file the necessary forms and notices.
 In most cases, the clock starts the day you were hurt.
 However, if you suffered a long-term injury, you have 30 days from the date of the diagnosis.

 California also requires workers’ compensation coverage for undocumented immigrant workers who qualify as employees.

 The details of your case matter.
 If you are a housekeeper or a cleaner, you are probably covered by workers’ compensation.
 You do not want to miss deadlines or requirements.

-The Katzakian Law P.C. has offices all along California’s Central Coast.
-Email us or call 888-724-4138 to reach our offices in San Jose, San Luis Obispo, Salinas, Santa Cruz, Oakland, Sacramento or Stockton.
+The Katzakian Law P.C. has several offices throughout California.
+Email us or call 888-724-4138 to reach our offices in San Jose, Stockton, Sacramento, San Francisco, Oakland, Los Angeles, San Luis Obispo, Salinas and Santa Cruz.